Campaign of the Month: August 2014

 It is said that many centuries ago, Ferox was the son of the Celtic princess Boudicca, conceived before her marriage to the Iceni king, Prasutagas.
 Ferox was never in the line to the throne, and so instead earned fame as a warrior chieftain in service to his step-father.
 In AD 59, when Prasutagus died, he bequeathed half of the Iceni lands to the Roman Emperor and the rest to his wife and his two daughters.
 The Romans ignored the will, however, and annexed the lands of the Iceni.
 When Boudicca protested, she was publicly flogged and forced to watch the rape of her daughters.

 Like the rest of the Iceni, Ferox was incensed, and when the Roman governor led his forces against another ‘rebellious tribe’, he was among the first to rally to her banner when Boudicca rose in rebellion.
-With Ferox leading her forces and the Brujah secretly agitating the situation, Boudicca’s Iceni destroyed a Roman Legion, razed the settlements that now bear names such as London, Colchester and St. Albans and exacted bloody vengeance on tens of thousands of Roman citizens.
-Alas, with Cainite support, the Romans rallied and the revolt was thrown down a scant two years later.
-Reprisals were bloody.
-The Celtic Brujah sought out Boudicca for the Embrace while the Roman Cainites sought vengeance.
+With Ferox leading her forces and the Brujah secretly agitating the situation, Boudicca’s Iceni destroyed a Roman Legion, then razed the settlements that now bear names such as London, Colchester, and St. Albans.
+The queen of the Iceni exacted bloody vengeance on tens of thousands of Roman citizens.
+Alas, with Cainite support from the Ventrue and Malkavian clans, the Romans rallied and the revolt was thrown down a scant two years later.
+Reprisals were bloody; the Celtic Brujah sought out Boudicca for the Embrace while the Roman Cainites sought vengeance.

 With the vampires closing in, Boudicca and Ferox fled into the wilderness.
 She elected to kill herself rather than let them take her blood or, worse, let them give her their own.
 It was the Brujah who found them first.
 Ferox, true to his name, ferociously held off the immortals long enough for Boudicca’s body to grow cold, before falling himself from exhaustion and blood loss from his many wounds.